-- A system to make substantial hot and cold options of both food and drinks available to residents 24 hours a day has been implemented and staff are empowered to serve residents in accordance with their individualized plan of care. - Meal times are expanded to be more flexible in offering hot options and reflect residents' eating habits. - Residents are able to access special food and drink requests and/or items not normally stocked by the home.
+- A system to make food and drinks available to residents 24 hours a day has been implemented and staff are empowered to serve residents in accordance with their individualized plan of care. - Meal times are expanded to be more flexible in offering hot options and reflect residents' eating habits. - Residents are able to access special food and drink requests and/or items not normally stocked by the home.

-Food and drinks available 24/7
+Food available 24/7

 The intent of this requirement is to further support the residents' access to food.
-A variety of food and beverage options must be available to residents either by self-service OR upon request at all times of the day and night.
-Current residents' preferred snacks and drinks should be stocked and available in proximity to where the residents live.
+Food and beverage options must be available to residents either by self-service OR upon request at all times of the day and night.
+Current residents' preferred snacks should be stocked and available in proximity to where the residents live.
 For homes wishing to provide self-serve access please read Guidance for Self-Service Food to identify ways to do this and meet regulatory guidance.
-See below to for examples of substantial hot and cold food and drink items.